Here are some opportunities for teachers to supplement traditional classroom learning with other educational experiences.

 Immerse your class in nature as you explore Wave Hill’s glorious gardens and woodlands.
 An experienced educator leads your class in outdoor exploration and hands-on activities that help students at all levels make meaningful connections to the environment.

 In the "Secret Library" of the Brooklyn Superhero Supply Company in Park Slope, students in all grades participate in storytelling, memoir and bookmaking workshops.
-Trips are free for Title I schools; other schools pay on a sliding scale.
 Due to the popularity of the program, schools should apply for the field trip lottery in August.
 Read about a 2nd-grade class trip to the Secret Library »

 This 175,000-square-foot facility has two regulation NHL ice rinks, a 20,000-square-foot field house, a gymnastics center, a rock wall and two outdoor fields.
 Groups can participate in basketball, volleyball, soccer, gymnastics, ice skating, flag football, rock climbing, team-building activities, swimming and bubble soccer.

 Registered school groups can visit the Brooklyn Botanic Garden for free.
 The Garden also offers 90-minute guided workshop programs for students in pre-K through 8th grade ($150 per class; a discount is available for Title I schools) to help students explore trees, plants and flowers.

 The Conservancy offers a variety of programs for children in grades K-12, with topics including the ecology of Brooklyn Bridge Park, engineering, geological formations, sustainability and more.

 The Brooklyn Children's Museum offers on-site school programs as well as "Museum on the Go" art, culture, math and science curriculum kits that can be used in your classrom.
 A limited number of free school programs for Title I schools are available.